MicrosoftDocs/defender-docs/articles/defender-for-cloud/copilot-security-in-defender-for-cloud.md

 ---
 title: Copilot for Security in Defender for Cloud (Preview)
-description: Learn about the benefits of copilot in Microsoft Defender for Cloud and how it applies to analyzing your security posture. ms.date: 08/14/2024
+description: Learn about the benefits of copilot in Microsoft Defender for Cloud and how it applies to analyzing your security posture. ms.date: 08/15/2024
 author: dcurwin
 ms.author: dacurwin
 ms.topic: concept-article
+ai-usage: ai-assisted
 # customer intent: As a security professional, I want to understand the benefits of Copilot in Microsoft Defender for Cloud and how it can help me analyze my security posture.
 ---

 # Copilot for Security in Defender for Cloud (Preview)

+Microsoft Defender for Cloud has integrated both Microsoft Copilot for Security and Microsoft Copilot for Azure into its experience.
+With these integrations, you can ask security-related questions, receive responses, and automatically trigger the necessary skills needed to analyze, summarize, remediate, and delegate recommendations using natural language prompts.

-Microsoft Copilot for Security is a cloud-based AI platform that provides natural language copilot experience.
-It can help support security professionals to understand the context of a recommendation, the effect of implementing a recommendation, assist with remediating or delegating a recommendation, and assist with the remediation of misconfigurations in code.
-For more information about what Copilot for Security can do, go to [What is Microsoft Copilot for Security?](/copilot/security/microsoft-security-copilot)
+Both [Copilot for Security](/copilot/security/microsoft-security-copilot) and [Copilot for Azure](/azure/copilot/overview?wt.mc_id=copilot_1a_webpage_gdc) are cloud-based AI platforms that provide a natural language copilot experience.
+They assist security professionals in understanding the context and impact of recommendations, remediating or delegating tasks, and addressing misconfigurations in code.

-Microsoft Defender for Cloud's embedded integration with Copilot for Security on the recommendations page, allows you to improve your security posture and reduce risks found in your environments.
-The integration can assist you with understanding the context of a recommendation, and assist you with the remediation process.
+By leveraging Microsoft Defender for Cloud's integration with Copilot for Security and Copilot for Azure on the recommendations page, you can enhance your security posture and mitigate risks in your environments.
+This integration streamlines the process of understanding and implementing recommendations, making your security management more efficient and effective.

 ## How Copilot works in Defender for Cloud